-All guests are required to have comprehensive travel insurance coverage.
 Due to the remoteness of the areas in this itinerary, travelers must have a minimum $50,000 of emergency medical coverage.
 Proof of coverage is required prior to embarkation.
 The shipping company will not be held responsible for delays due to force majeure.
 Any additional costs accrued will be the responsibility of the traveler.
 ExpeditionTrips strongly recommends at least $200,000 Emergency Medical/Evacuation coverage for Antarctic trips which includes coverage for cancellation, trip disruption, baggage and personal property.
 ExpeditionTrips can assist U.S. residents with travel protection options.
 Other conditions may apply based on pre-existing conditions.

 If you’re interested in kayaking and would like to try something less in-depth than the full kayaking program, you can still enjoy the benefits of adding an on-water experience to your expedition with a paddling excursion.
-Sign up for a one-time one hour paddle on a sit-on-top kayak, which is stable and unencumbered: perfect for anyone with little to no experience with kayaking.
+Sign up for a one-time, one-hour paddle on a sit-on-top kayak, which is stable and unencumbered: perfect for anyone with little to no experience with kayaking.
 No experience necessary.
 Space is limited.
 Must be 16 years of age or older to participate.
 All sit-on-top kayaks are doubles.
 Pre-booking required.

-This is one of the best ways to experience Antarctica in an intimate manner, and take your expedition to the next level.
+This is one of the best ways to experience Antarctica in an intimate manner and take your expedition to the next level.
 A camping safety briefing onboard gets you fully prepped and ready for a night sleeping under the stars.
 All equipment and instruction is provided, no tent required.
 This popular camping option has limited availability, so book early.
 You will need to complete a waiver form before being considered for this Adventure Option.

 The goal is to offer this activity once per voyage, at an ideal landing site during the expedition.
 With journeys taking a few hours, it is imperative that you be in good physical condition.
-Ideally, in order to partake in this activity, you should have cross-country skiing experience; however, exceptions may be made for those deemed physically capable.
+Ideally, to partake in this activity, you should have cross-country skiing experience; however, exceptions may be made for those deemed physically capable.
 While the essential gear is provided, you will be responsible for certain extras, such as additional warm clothing and a pair of quality sunglasses.

-Stand Up Paddleboarding:
+Stand Up Paddleboarding (select departures):

-Taken in small groups—on calm bays and harbors in good weather conditions—and accompanied by a Zodiac, your paddleboarding adventure can be booked in advance (limited availability), and after the first successful outing, will be offered via sign-up onboard ship on a first-come, first-served basis for any subsequent outings.
+Taken in small groups—in calm bays and harbors, in good weather conditions—and accompanied by a Zodiac, can be pre-booked in two consecutive priority groups.
+After the first two successful outings, it will be offered via sign-up on board the ship on a first-come, first-served basis for any subsequent outings.